SnirkImmington/shadowroller/readme.md

 # Shadowroller Server

+_This repository will be merged with https://github.com/SnirkImmington/shadowroller before the next major update._

 ![Shadowroller server logs](https://user-images.githubusercontent.com/1468114/94967935-09da2f00-04ce-11eb-9b36-ce3b842abdda.png)

 This repository contains the backend code for running the server behind https://shadowroller.net which supports the "multiplayer" aspect of Shadowroller.